Zacaria/SMASASS/README.md

 This file defines the states of elements (like inputs, divs)

-This is the only place where "!important" is good to use
+This is the only place where `!important`  is good to use

 It defines a final state of an element, therefore, there should not be two states for an element